paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 Section applicable to appraisals prepared with respect to returns or submissions filed after Aug.
 17, 2006, with special rule for certain easements, see section 1219(e)(2), (3) of Pub.
 L. 109–280, set out as an Effective Date of 2006 Amendments note under [section 170 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-170).

+<a id="section-6695b"></a>
+## § 6695B.
+Penalty for substantial misstatements on certification provided by supplier
+**(a) Imposition of penalty** If—

+(1) a person—

+  (A) provides a certification described in clause (iii)(II)(bb) of section 7701(a)(52)(D) with respect to any manufactured product, eligible component, or constituent element, material, or subcomponent of an eligible component, and

+  (B) knows, or reasonably should have known, that the certification would be used in connection with a determination under such section,

+(2) such person knows, or reasonably should have known, that such certification is inaccurate or false with respect to—

+  (A) whether such property was produced or manufactured by a prohibited foreign entity, or

+  (B) the total direct costs or total direct material costs of such property that was not produced or manufactured by a prohibited foreign entity that were provided on such certification, and

+(3) the inaccuracy or falsity described in paragraph (2) resulted in the disallowance of an applicable energy credit (as defined in section 6662(m)(2)) and an understatement of income tax (within the meaning of section 6662(d)(2)) for the taxable year in an amount which exceeds the lesser of—

+  (A) 5 percent of the tax required to be shown on the return for the taxable year, or

+  (B) $100,000,
+  then such person shall pay a penalty in the amount determined under subsection (b).

+**(b) Amount of penalty** The amount of the penalty imposed under subsection (a) on any person with respect to a certification shall be equal to the greater of—

+(1) 10 percent of the amount of the underpayment (as defined in section 6664(a)) solely attributable to the inaccuracy or falsity described in subsection (a)(2), or

+(2) $5,000.

+**(c) Exception** No penalty shall be imposed under subsection (a) if the person establishes to the satisfaction of the Secretary that any inaccuracy or falsity described in subsection (a)(2) is due to a reasonable cause and not willful neglect.

+**(d) Definitions** Any term used in this section which is also used in section 7701(a)(52) shall have the meaning given such term in such section.

+### Statutory Notes

+#### Effective Date
+Section applicable to certifications provided after Dec.
+31, 2025, see section 70512(l)(3) of Pub.
+L. 119–21, set out in an Effective Date of 2025 Amendment note under [section 45 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45).

 <a id="section-6696"></a>
 ## § 6696.
-Rules applicable with respect to sections 6694, 6695, and 6695A
+Rules applicable with respect to sections 6694, 6695, 6695A, and 6695B
-**(a) Penalties to be additional to any other penalties** The penalties provided by sections 6694, 6695, and 6695A shall be in addition to any other penalties provided by law.
+**(a) Penalties to be additional to any other penalties** The penalties provided by sections 6694, 6695, 6695A, and 6695B shall be in addition to any other penalties provided by law.

-**(b) Deficiency procedures not to apply** Subchapter B of chapter 63 (relating to deficiency procedures for income, estate, gift, and certain excise taxes) shall not apply with respect to the assessment or collection of the penalties provided by sections 6694, 6695, and 6695A.
+**(b) Deficiency procedures not to apply** Subchapter B of chapter 63 (relating to deficiency procedures for income, estate, gift, and certain excise taxes) shall not apply with respect to the assessment or collection of the penalties provided by sections 6694, 6695, 6695A, and 6695B.

-**(c) Procedure for claiming refund** Any claim for credit or refund of any penalty paid under section 6694, 6695, or 6695A shall be filed in accordance with regulations prescribed by the Secretary.
+**(c) Procedure for claiming refund** Any claim for credit or refund of any penalty paid under section 6694, 6695, 6695A, or 6695B shall be filed in accordance with regulations prescribed by the Secretary.

 **(d) Periods of limitation**

-(1) **Assessment** — The amount of any penalty under section 6694(a), 6695, or 6695A shall be assessed within 3 years after the return or claim for refund with respect to which the penalty is assessed was filed, and no proceeding in court without assessment for the collection of such tax shall be begun after the expiration of such period.
+(1) **Assessment** — The amount of any penalty under section 6694(a), 6695, or 6695A shall be assessed within 3 years (or, in the case of any penalty under section 6695B, 6 years) after the return or claim for refund with respect to which the penalty is assessed was filed, and no proceeding in court without assessment for the collection of such tax shall be begun after the expiration of such period.
 In the case of any penalty under section 6694(b), the penalty may be assessed, or a proceeding in court for the collection of the penalty may be begun without assessment, at any time.

-(2) **Claim for refund** — Except as provided in section 6694(d), any claim for refund of an overpayment of any penalty assessed under section 6694, 6695, or 6695A shall be filed within 3 years from the time the penalty was paid.
+(2) **Claim for refund** — Except as provided in section 6694(d), any claim for refund of an overpayment of any penalty assessed under section 6694, 6695, or 6695A shall be filed within 3 years (or, in the case of any claim for refund of an overpayment of any penalty assessed under section 6695B, 6 years) from the time the penalty was paid.

-**(e) Definitions** For purposes of sections 6694, 6695, and 6695A—
+**(e) Definitions** For purposes of sections 6694, 6695, 6695A, and 6695B—

 (1) **Return** — The term “return” means any return of any tax imposed by this title, any administrative adjustment request under section 6227, and any partnership adjustment tracking report under section 6226(b)(4)(A).